Hokkaido Region

 After the abolishment of Kaitakushi in 1882, the Meiji government established the Hokkaido-cho (literally, the Hokkaido Agency) in Sapporo in 1886 to assume overall administrative responsibilities over Hokkaido.
 And they began to construct its main office building, which was completed in 1888.
 That very same building is now called the Former Hokkaido Government Office Building (the ‘red brick building’).
 It is a symbol of Hokkaido as well as a popular tourist landmark.
 The building now includes a tourist information center and several rooms where we can learn the history of Hokkaido’s development through a number of valuable exhibitions.

-Photographs: properties of Unfamiliar Japan Tours.com,
+Photographs: Properties of Unfamiliar Japan Tours.com, unless otherwise noted.

 Outbound Links (New Window)